Islamic Republic of Iran Broadcasting: Twelve-Day War

-During the Iran–Israel war, IRIB's headquarters including the studio of Islamic Republic of Iran News Network (IRINN) in Tehran was hit by an Israeli airstrike on 16 June during a live broadcast resulting in a temporary halt in programming.
+During the Twelve-Day War, IRIB's headquarters including the studio of Islamic Republic of Iran News Network (IRINN) in Tehran was hit by an Israeli airstrike on 16 June during a live broadcast resulting in a temporary halt in programming.
 Two IRIB employees, including IRINN's editor-in-chief, were killed in the attack, while the station said its offices were struck by four bombs.
 The attack was condemned as a war crime by the International Federation of Journalists, saying "under international law, journalists are civilians, and deliberate attacks against them constitute war crimes".
 The Committee to Protect Journalists also condemned the strike.
+During this attack, the presenter's bravery went viral on social media.
+The crew shouted "Allah-u-Akbar" several times, when the bombs landed.

+2025–2026 Iranian protests

+On 9 January, during nation wide protests, a fire broke out at an IRIB office in Isfahan.
+On 18 January, several IRIB channels were briefly hacked.
+During the disruption, videos related to the protests were aired, including a message from Reza Pahlavi directed at the protesters.

+2026 Iran war censor

+In the US-Iran talks IRIB cut the live broadcast TV interview of parliamentary speaker Mohammad Bagher Ghalibaf after he criticized the Iranian memorandum of agreement with the US and regime opponents.